MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---

-# Samples in Azure Data Explorer
+# Samples for Azure Data Explorer queries in the Kusto query language

 ::: zone pivot="azuredataexplorer"

-This article identifies a few common query needs in Azure Data Explorer and how you can use the Kusto query language to meet them.
+This article identifies common query needs in Azure Data Explorer and how you can use the Kusto query language to meet them.

 ## Display a column chart